hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 We started to play around with Apache Flink® to process some of our event data.

-What is Apache Flink®?
 [Apache Flink®](https://flink.apache.org/ "Apache Flink® at apache.org") is an open-source stream processing framework.
 It is the latest in streaming technology, providing [high throughput with low-latency and exactly once semantics](http://data-artisans.com/high-throughput-low-latency-and-exactly-once-stream-processing-with-apache-flink/ "dataArtisans article introducing the power of flink")

 Something about data artisans, the tutorials and the community?